Notice of Pre-AIA or AIA Status

 Claim 3 recites the additional element of:

-wherein the plurality of related events comprises a root event and a dependent event having a dependency relationship with the root event, and wherein the plurality of event messages comprises an event message associated with the root event and an event message associated with the dependent event.
+wherein the plurality of related events comprises a root event and a dependent event having a dependency relationship with the root event, and wherein the plurality of event messages comprises an event message associated with the root event and an event message associated with the dependent event.; MPEP 2106.5(d);

-amount to insignificant extra-solution activity of mere data outputting, and are additionally well-understood, routine or conventional activities for storing data.
+amount to is merely an attempt to limit the use of the abstract idea to a particular technological environment and/or amount to insignificant extra-solution activity of mere data outputting, and are additionally well-understood, routine or conventional activities for storing data.
 Additionally, these additional elements merely recite using computing components in their ordinary capacity to store data that is a result of the recited mental process, and thus can be considered mere instructions to apply an exception.
 These additional elements of insignificant extra-solution activity and mere instructions to apply recited in claim 3 are not indicative of integration into a practical application.
-Even when considered in combination with the additional elements of claims 1 and 2, the additional elements do not provide an inventive concept, thus the claim is not eligible.
+Even when considered in combination with the additional elements of claims 2 and 1, the additional elements do not provide an inventive concept, thus the claim is not eligible.

 Claim 4 is dependent on claim 1, and therefore inherits the same judicial exception recited in claim 1.